 Governing Board Members

-Senator Martín Quezada, Vice-President
+Senator Martín Quezada, President

 Martín is an elected Governing Board Member for the Pendergast Elementary School District.
 Martín is a native of Phoenix and is a product of Arizona public education.
 He believes in the impact of a great education on individual lives because of the significant role it has played in his own life.
 Martín holds a Bachelor of Science in Administration of Justice from Arizona State University’s College of Public Programs and a Juris Doctorate from ASU’s Sandra Day O’Connor College of Law and began his career as a Research Analyst for the Arizona House of Representatives’ Democratic Caucus.
 As he witnessed the critical role of policymakers in state governance, Martín decided to pursue a larger role in government and law.
 After obtaining his law degree, Martín served a judicial clerkship for Judge Patricia Orozco on the Arizona Court of Appeals before opening his own law office.
 Martín is an attorney committed to social justice in Arizona.
 He currently uses his legal background and expertise in his role as the Democratic Whip in the Arizona State Senate, representing Legislative District #29 in Maryvale and Glendale.
 Martin was elected to the Senate in the 2014 General Election after serving two terms in the Arizona State House of Representatives.

-Hilda Ortega-Rosales, Member
+Hilda Ortega-Rosales, Vice President

 Hilda Ortega-Rosales has served on the Pendergast Elementary Governing Board for 23 years and has served in leadership roles as President, Vice President and Secretary.
 Throughout her tenure, she has been a fierce advocate of academic excellence for all students.
 She’s married to Ray Rosales.
 Their 3 sons attended Pendergast Elementary Schools.